AhmedAyman1/Cell-Phone-Detector/README.md

 # Cell Phone Detector

-This project is a cell phone detector application from a webcam video stream that uses OpenCV for computer vision tasks.
+This is a console application that detects cell phones in a webcam stream.
+The application is implemented completely in C++ and uses YOLO and OpenCV.

 ## Running the Application